CodingforMegan/15.4-Lab-15---Chapter-15-JungNgSanders/README.md

 This is your chance to demonstrate your growth as a developer by refining your earlier work using new techniques.

 📤 Submission Requirements
-You may work with a partner.

-Include a README that summarizes your changes and refactoring strategies.
-Submit: .java Source files, a compiled output (or screenshot), and the updated README.

 🧾 Grading Rubric – Option 1
 Category	Points